CherMax2012/MinecraftPillars/README.md

 **How ​​do I install this version?**
 This isn't just a map, but a complete Minecraft build with mods, worlds, and datapacks installed.
 1. Download the version archive
-2. Unzip the archive to %AppData\.minecraft\versions (this is the default location of the game folder; the path may vary)
+2. Unzip the archive to %AppData%\.minecraft\versions (this is the default location of the game folder; the path may vary)
 3. Launch the Minecraft build using the launcher, selecting this build first.

 **How ​​to play online?**